 In the Primary School, students may work with a reading specialist or speech/language pathologist.
 Support is provided individually, in small groups, or in the classroom.
 Specialists closely monitor the progress of each child, providing intervention as needed.
-After formal assessment, some students participate in specialized reading programs such as Wilson, RAVE-O, or Visualizing and Verbalizing.
+After formal assessment, some students participate in specialized reading programs such as Orton-Gillingham, RAVE-O, or Lindamood Bell (Visualizing and Verbalizing).
 Formal speech and language evaluations may be conducted in the area of articulation and/or expressive and receptive language.
 Support from speech and language specialists is available during school hours.

 In the Lower School, children requiring specialized reading support have an opportunity to work with a trained reading specialist either individually or in a small group.
 In addition, learning specialists are available to work in the classroom and with small groups.
-Some students with diagnosed learning differences qualify for additional 1:1 academic support, which can be provided by the learning specialist for an additional school fee.
+Some students with diagnosed learning differences qualify for 1:1 academic support, which can be provided by the learning specialist for an additional school fee.
 Our specialists are trained in Orton-Gillingham, RAVE-O, Read Naturally, Lindamood Bell, and utilize various executive function strategies.

-In the Upper School, we are able to provide varied levels of support based on students’ needs.
-Fay’s Learning Center is a multi-sensory setting staffed by qualified learning specialists and/or content area teachers to address the needs of any students who, due to their varied learning styles, pace of learning, or educational backgrounds, may require short-term academic support to perform to their fullest potential.
-In place of traditional study hall periods, students may be placed in the Learning Center for additional oversight and support.
+In the Upper School, varied levels of support based on students’ needs is provided.
+Fay’s Learning Center is staffed by qualified learning specialists and/or content area teachers to address the needs of students who, due to their varied learning styles, pace of learning, or educational backgrounds, may require short-term academic support to perform to their fullest potential.
+In place of traditional study hall periods, students may be placed in the Learning Center for additional oversight and small group support.
 Specialists share specific strategies and tools that become part of a child's intellectual repertoire.
 Such support may include developing and strengthening organizational skills, teaching how to plan and complete a long-term assignment or project, or bolstering math and writing skills.
 The Learning Center is available to any Upper School student who is referred for support or who requests additional support.

 Individualized Academic Support with a learning specialist is available for an additional fee to students with documented learning needs.
 Sessions are scheduled during the school day, and learning specialists work with the faculty to ensure they understand the learning profiles of their students with documented learning differences.
 These learning profiles are used to appropriately shape the learning experience to enhance each student’s strengths and provide support to help these students become confident, independent learners.
 Profiles are made available to parents as well as to the teachers who have the student in their class.